european-modelling-hubs/RespiCompass/round1_2425_influenza.md

 We leave the implementation of the vaccination rollout to the discretion of the teams.
 This includes decisions on whether to use constant or time-varying administration rates and whether to administer most doses before the respiratory disease season.

 Vaccine coverage data for the 65+ age group, already adjusted according to the scenario definitions, are provided [here](https://github.com/european-modelling-hubs/RespiCompass/blob/main/auxiliary-data/influenza/vaccination/influenza_vax_scenarios.csv).

+### Assumptions left to the modellers judgement
+- Vaccination (and uptake levels) of at-risk individuals of all ages as well as vaccination of healthcare workers.
+- We leave the implementation of the vaccination rollout to the discretion of the teams.
+This includes decisions on whether to use constant or time-varying administration rates and whether to administer most doses before the respiratory disease season
+- VE against other endpoints
+- Impact of seasonality, including seasonal behavioural changes.

 ### Data